-Entry qualifications
+Entry Qualifications

-The standard offer for this programme is ABB from 18 units including A Level Chemistry at grade B and preferably Mathematics or another sciences subject.
+The standard offer for this programme is ABB including A Level Chemistry and preferably Mathematics or another science subject.
+GCSE Mathematics grade B required if not offered at a higher level.

-AAAB at Higher Grade including Chemistry at grade A is asked fro applicants with Scottish qualifications.
+AAAB at Higher Grade including Chemistry at grade A and preferably Mathematics or another science subject is asked for from applicants with Scottish qualifications.